Meera (1945 film): Cast

-Jayagowri and Leela play roles not named in the opening credits.

 Production

 Development

 T. Sadasivam wanted to produce a film that would make his singer wife M. S. Subbulakshmi's music available to the average person, so he started looking for a good story.
 He had several discussions with friends like Kalki Krishnamurthy and was of the opinion that if Subbulakshmi was to act in a film, it could not be a mass entertainer, but would need to carry a universal and uplifting message.
 After much deliberation, Subbulakshmi chose the story of the 16th-century mystic and poet Mirabai alias Meera.
 Sadasivam decided to produce the film entirely on his own under the Chandraprabha Cinetone banner, and for the first time was not answerable to any financier, co-producer or co-partner.
 He chose Ellis R. Dungan to direct, while Krishnamurthy was hired as screenwriter.
 Jitan Banerji was the cinematographer and R. Rajagopal the editor.
 This would be the second film based on Mirabai, the first being the 1938 film Bhakta Meera.